Venezuela: Maduro suspends X after Musk election 'attack' – DW – 08/09/2024

 Opposition communicate and coordinate on social media

-Maduro and the election authority say he won a third term in the July 28 vote, but have not presented official results.
-The opposition meanwhile say Gonzalez won and say they have the vote counts to back up their claim.
+Maduro and the election authority say he won a third term in the July 28 vote but have not presented official results.
+The opposition, meanwhile, says Gonzalez won and that it has the vote counts to back up the claim.

 Widespread protests broke out in the days after the vote by opposition supporters, often facilitated via communication and coordination on social media sites.

-Maduro had earlier in the week appealed to people to stop using US-owned communication platform WhatsApp, and to switch to Telegram or WeChat instead, alleging that the app was being used to threaten the families of soldiers and police officers.
+Earlier in the week, Maduro appealed to people to stop using the US-owned communication platform WhatsApp and to switch to Telegram or WeChat.
+He claimed the app, which like Facebook and Instagram is owned by Meta, was being used to threaten the families of soldiers and police officers.

 "Enough is enough, enough of trying to sow violence, hatred, of trying to attack Venezuela from abroad," Maduro said on Thursday when announcing the measures against X.

-He said "some day, sooner rather than later, new Venezuelan social media networks will be born" to reduce the influence of existing companies that he's called "multipliers of hate" in the past.
+"Some day, sooner rather than later, new Venezuelan social media networks will be born" to reduce the influence of existing companies that he's called "multipliers of hate" in the past, he added.

 msh/sms (AFP, EFE, Reuters)